View the History Faculty.

 The History Program

-A required supplemental application is available on the department’s web page at www.wm.edu/history.
+A required supplemental application is available on the department's web page at www.wm.edu/history.
 Applicants must submit official undergraduate transcripts, three letters of recommendation, and official copies of scores from the Graduate Record Examination.
 A writing sample is required.
 A separate application is not necessary for financial aid.
-For full consideration, completed applications must be postmarked by December 5, 2012 for the Masters and Ph.D. programs in American and U.S. History and the Comparative and Transnational Master’s program.
-Applications submitted after the deadline must be mailed and may be evaluated if space is available.
+For full consideration, completed applications must be postmarked by December 5, 2015. for the M.A. and Ph.D. programs.
 Minimum requirements for admission include an overall academic average of 3.0 on a 4.0 scale and the completion of 24 semester hours of work in history.
 Additional hours in history and course work in a foreign or classical language are highly recommended.

 Programs and Course Descriptions